 Color is so powerful in a room and especially in a child’s room as they are learning about the world and exploring it every day.
-That’s why we created a rainbow nursery for our son with a bright white coat of paint and every color you can imagine layered on top.
+Rainbows are a symbol of joy, acceptance, and hope especially if you are having a rainbow baby.

-Art and gallery walls are a great way to add color to a room, and to include sentimental pieces you’ve been collecting.
+Art and gallery walls are a great way to add color to a room and include sentimental pieces you’ve been collecting.
 You can use many colors and styles but try to repeat colors at least once to help tie everything together.

 Children’s books come in every color of the rainbow, and building up a collection allows you to have a library of books to read with your little one and fill up your walls with color!

-We decided to put this dresser right below the gallery because our son loves to look up at all the art and play with the stuffed animals.
-It’s this Jenny Lind dresser and I love how whimsical it is!!!!
+You can place it under your gallery wall so they can look up at the art and play with stuffed animals.
+I have this Jenny Lind dresser and I love how whimsical it is!!!!
 (And it fits a lot!)
 However, if you need extra space, this stackable storage bench is also great for books and toy storage.

 A great way to add color is with accessories or charms hung on the drawers or with stuffed animals or toys.

-I chose this rattan animal head to tie in to some of the natural elements, like the changing basket, in the room.
-I added a little pom pom crown and garland to him for a pop of color!
+In this nursery, I used a rattan animal head to tie the other natural elements like the changing basket together.
+You can add a pom-pom crown and garland for an added pop of color!